 When the Prime Minister took office she said that she wanted to bring the country back together, and I believe that she had the will of most people in this House and the country.
 Some 69% of British people now think that Brexit is going badly, her Cabinet is horribly split, the Government are split, the nation is more divided than ever, and our people will be poorer as a consequence of this deal that leaves out services.
 Will she now commit to giving the people a second vote on this deal?

-No, I will not commit to doing that, and the reason that I will not is because the British people voted.
+No, I will not commit to doing that, and the reason that I will not is that the British people voted.
 This House and this Parliament gave the British people the vote.
 The British people made their choice and they want their Government to deliver on that choice.
 Given that 80% of people at the last election voted for parties that were committed to delivering Brexit, I think that it is time that the Labour party ruled out a second referendum.

 In my constituency, 60% voted to leave the EU.
 Within 48 hours of the Prime Minister’s statement on Friday, I received over 300 emails—disheartened, dismayed and telling me that democracy is dead.
 Will the Prime Minister tell the House how she plans to restore faith in my constituents that this is not a sell-out?